 The medical assistant certificate and A.A.S. degree programs prepare students for employment in ambulatory care settings.
 Students receive education in the theory and skills for office work and clinical care.
 Prerequisites for the program include a high school diploma or GED and completion of the medical assistant application.
 The UAF Community and Technical College medical assistant certificate is accredited by the Commission on Accreditation of Allied Health Education Programs upon recommendation of the Medical Assisting Education Review Board (MAERB), CAAHEP, 25400 U.S. Highway 19 North, Suite 158, Clearwater, FL 33763, 727-210-2530.
 The medical assistant certificate incorporates both the medical office reception occupational endorsement and the medical/dental reception certificate.

 Nursing Qualifications, Pre-

 The Allied Health certificate in pre-nursing qualifications is designed to guide students preparing to apply to the University of Alaska Anchorage Bachelors of Science in nursing.
 The certificate includes a clinical course in addition to a number of the prerequisite and co-requisite courses for the B.S. in nursing.
-Admission to this certificate program requires a high school diploma or GED and test scores sufficient for placement into ENGL F111X and DEVM F105.
+Admission to this certificate program requires a high school diploma or GED and test scores sufficient for placement into WRTG F111X and DEVM F105.

 Admission to the UAA nursing program is competitive.
 While this certificate prepares the student to be highly qualified, it does not guarantee admission to the UAA nursing program.
 Before applying to the UAA B.S. program in nursing, students must complete a pre-admission nursing exam and are strongly encouraged to work in a clinical practice.
 Students should work closely with an advisor while completing this certificate and preparing an application for admission to the nursing program.